 This title is intended for those provisions of the Code which relate to the licensing and regulation of certain business operations within the City.

 Businesses in the City must also pay a business license tax.
-For
+For provisions regarding the Business and Occupation Tax and the Utilities Business Tax, see Chapters 5.44 and 5.48 of this Code.

 Chapters:

 Subtitle I License Code